Automating SSH Key Rotation on Hetzner Servers

 -o BatchMode=yes prevents interactive prompts.
 If the key doesn't work, SSH fails immediately instead of asking for a password.

-If the test fails, the script exits and keeps the old key in place.
+If the test fails, the script stops and the old key stays in place.
+Nothing breaks.

 Avoiding lockouts

-If something goes wrong during rotation, you can recover:
+If something does go wrong during rotation, recovery options exist:

-- Hetzner provides KVM console access in their web panel
+- Hetzner has KVM console access in their web panel

-- Can log in via console and fix
+- You can log in via console and fix

 authorized_keys.backup